Selling your home but not sure how to go about it?

 That’s it.

-At this point, you can officially say you’ve completed the steps to selling your home.
+You’ve officially completed the steps to selling your home!

 Selling a house can feel like an overwhelming process.